 The use of sulfites in wine has been around since as far back as ancient Rome.
 Sulfites are a naturally occurring, powerful antioxidant inherently found in many foods including grapes themselves - in fact it is said, that “more sulfites can be found in a salad bar than in a bottle of wine”.
 Almost every bottle of wine in the world can “contain sulfites” as they are a naturally occurring and a byproduct of fermentation.

 Winemakers use sulfites in order to prevent the potential growth of bacteria that will spoil the wine into vinegar.

 Most people can safely consume sulfites with minimal risk of adverse side effects.
 In fact, the Food and Drug Administration (FDA) estimates that only 1% of the population is sensitive to sulfites.

 Sulfites are often blamed for the side effects that can come about from consuming wine - but given that 1% of the population are sensitive, side effects of imbibing are more likely to do with overindulgence or a reaction to histamines, tannins, high alcohol percentage, or that one is dehydrated.
 It is best to check with your doctor.

-Nevertheless, we added 25ppm - an amount minimal, in line with natural wine amounts and well below the federal government limit of 350ppm.
+Nevertheless, we add an amount minimal, in line with some natural wine amounts and well below the federal government limit of 350ppm.